suncoast-devs/handbook/lessons/full-stack-build-an-app/34-deployment.md

 ## Viewing Logs When Something Breaks

-Unlike your local environment you won't be able to see any errors in your application.
+Unlike your local environment, you won't be able to see any errors in your application.
 Heroku gives you a way to view the `logs` (or output) from your application.